MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 Windows 365 uses AV optimization provided by Azure Virtual Desktop to ensure optimal Teams experiences from Cloud PCs.
 To learn more on requirements and installation, see [Use Teams on Cloud PC](/windows-365/enterprise/teams-on-cloud-pc).

 The Windows 10/11 images in the gallery are preconfigured with required optimization components.
-When you install and use Microsoft Teams in your cloud PC, you get an optimized experience.
+When you install and use Microsoft Teams in your Cloud PC, you get an optimized experience.
 A new image with the new Teams client will be added to the gallery in a few weeks.

 If you want to create custom images that include optimizations for Microsoft Teams, you need to perform the steps described in [Create a custom Cloud PC image to support Microsoft Teams](/windows-365/enterprise/create-custom-image-support-teams).